DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging: Results

 \subsection{Zero-Shot performance on downstream applications}

-Given that PCA+\method~ outperforms \method~ without pre-projection in language modeling, we evaluate only SliceGPT and PCA+\method~ on zero-shot tasks.
+Given that PCA+\method~outperforms Magnitude Pruning-based \method~in language modeling, we evaluate only SliceGPT and PCA+\method~on zero-shot tasks.
 Accuracy results across all 5 tasks and an average accuracy are found in Table \ref{table:zero-shot-results}.
-As seen in the table, several model/sparsity combinations are improved using PCA+\method~, including Mistral-Nemo 12B, which sees an over 11\% average accuracy improvement across tasks at 20\% sparsity.
-Additionally, using PCA+\method~ improves results for Phi-4, which is remarkably robust to both our compression method and SliceGPT.
-At 20\% sparsity, this model retains 98\% of its original average zero-shot performance, and even sees higher accuracy on the ARC-Easy and Challenge sets after compression.
+As seen in the table, several model/sparsity combinations are improved using PCA+\method, including Mistral-Nemo 12B, which sees a substantial 11\% average accuracy improvement across tasks at 20\% sparsity.
+Additionally, using PCA+\method~improves results for Phi-4 at 20\%, which is remarkably robust to both our compression method and SliceGPT.
+At 20\% sparsity, this model retains 98\% of its original average zero-shot performance, and even sees higher accuracy on the ARC-Easy and Challenge sets after compression versus in the base model.

-We also observe model-specific differences in both language modeling and zero-shot performance, with some models performing on par with or slightly worse than SliceGPT.
+We also observe model-specific differences in both language modeling and zero-shot performance, with certain models being very receptive to this signal recombination approach, and others benefiting only slightly or not at all.
 These variations potentially stem from training differences across state-of-the-art LLMs, which can affect their compatibility with merging-based compression.
+To investigate this further, we plot the effective rank of activations (at 99\% variance) for Llama-3.1-8B, enhanced by \method, and Mistral-7B, which follows SliceGPT-like trends.
+These results, captured during compression, are detailed in Appendix \ref{app:effective_rank}.
+We find that Mistral activations have a much lower effective rank than Llama activations in earlier layers, suggesting that Mistral activations contain most of its signal within its first few neurons after PCA reprojection.
+Despite this concentration, we find our method remains sensitive to varying-width reduction strategies across layers, mirroring findings in \citet{ashkboos2024slicegpt}.
 In practice, we recommend evaluating both approaches and, where possible, lightly tuning our method, which is relatively inexpensive due to its transform-in-place nature.